 Suggested donation amount is $10 for the first item and $5 for additional items.

 Remember how that donation money is used.
-And take part any weekday up until April 29th.
+And take part any weekday through Friday, April 28th.

-So now instead of just one Saturday, you have 19 more days (including today) to recycle E Waste, which should never end up in the landfill.
+So now instead of just one Saturday, you have not one but two weeks (April 17th to 28th) to recycle E-Waste, which should never end up in the landfill.

 New Englanders Reveal 19 Things That Should Be on Your New England Bucket List